Add in a fade and your man bun is finally formal.

 1. Extra High Cut

-Most man bun fade hairstyles just shave down the sides of your head.
+Most man bun fade hairstyles just fade down the sides of your head.
 But, if you’ve got super thick hair, there’s no reason you can’t shave part of the top of your hair, too.
 We like how this cut is angled and defined on the sides, which adds a lot of extra interest without you needing to do any work styling.
 Style your man bun with this type of cut as far back on your head as you can.
 It will help to give that super clean cut look for your formal event.

 2. Loose Messy Man Bun

 Your man bun fade doesn’t need to be perfectly slicked back to be appropriate for formal occasions.
 We like loose messy man buns because they are less serious.
 Just make sure that your hair looks moisturized, not dried out because then the loose style tends to just look sloppy.
 We recommend washing your hair with Suave Men Thick + Full 2-in-1 Shampoo + Conditioner to make sure your hair is hydrated, clean, and healthy for your formal event.